tlh/workgroups.el/README.md

 # Workgroups for Windows (for Emacs)

 Workgroups is a window configuration management package for GNU Emacs.
-It provides a suite of operations on window configurations (called "workgroups" because it's shorter and funnier), including storage and restoration, saving to and loading from disk, "base" and "working" configs, killing and yanking, animated window config morphing, and other stuff.
+It provides a suite of operations on window configurations, including storage and restoration, saving to and loading from disk, "base" and "working" configs, killing and yanking, animated window config morphing, and other stuff.
 It's similar to elscreen in some ways, but very different in others.

 Here's what the Elisp info docs have to say about window configurations `(info "(Elisp)Window Configurations")`: